Local rigidity of self-joinings and factors of pro-nilsystems: Abstract

 \section{Abstract}

 It is an immediate consequence of the ergodic structure theorem of Host and Kra that every factor of an ergodic $k$-step pro-nilsystem is again an ergodic $k$-step pro-nilsystem.
 It has remained open whether this fact can be proved independently of the structure theorem itself.
-In this note, we give such a proof, avoiding the machinery behind that theorem entirely.
+In this note, we give such a proof.
 The key new ingredient is a local rigidity theorem for nilsystems: any ergodic self-joining sufficiently close to the diagonal joining is necessarily the graph joining of an automorphism.
 This rigidity result may be of independent interest.
-Together with a complementary result of Tao, our proof of the factor-closure of pro-nilsystems yields a new proof of the ergodic inverse theorem of Host and Kra from the combinatorial inverse theorem of Green, Tao, and Ziegler for the Gowers norms on cyclic groups.
+As an application, our proof of the factor-closure of pro-nilsystems combined with a result of Tao yields a new proof of the ergodic structure theorem of Host and Kra from the combinatorial inverse theorem of Green, Tao, and Ziegler for the Gowers norms on cyclic groups.
+We can also use our methods to establish an independent proof of the factor-closure property of topological pro-nilsystems, a fact that can also be derived from the topological structure theorem of Host, Kra, and Maass.

 \subjclass[2020]{Primary 37A35; Secondary 22E25, 22F30.}

 \keywords{}